mojaloop/ml-api-adapter/README.md

 Check test container logs for test results into `$ML_CORE_TEST_HARNESS_DIR` directory.

-If you want to not have the [ml-core-test-harness](https://github.com/mojaloop/ml-core-test-harness) shutdown automatically by the script, make sure you set the following env var `export ML_CORE_TEST_SHUTDOWN=false`.
+If you want to not have the [ml-core-test-harness](https://github.com/mojaloop/ml-core-test-harness) shutdown automatically by the script, make sure you set the following env var `export ML_CORE_TEST_SKIP_SHUTDOWN=true`.

 By doing so, you are then able access TTK UI using the following URI: <http://localhost:9660>.